may-bach/Dangai/Dangai Web/public/chapters/prologue/part_2.md

 <p class="centered">He shakes her off and escapes toward the door.</p>

-White-haired Girl: Hey, I'm not done with you.
+Purple-eyed Girl: Hey, I'm not done with you.

 <p class="centered">He ignores her and runs away, waving goodbye over his shoulder.</p>

 Izumi: Talk to you later… or maybe not, hopefully.

-White-haired Girl: Hey, wait.
+Purple-eyed Girl: Hey, wait.

 <p class="centered">Izumi runs out, and she chases after him, but before she can leave, the next teacher enters.</p>